 Tip #5: leave it in the oven

-The last of the 5 tips is leaving the potato in the oven after you turn it off.
+The last of the 5 tips is leaving the potato in the oven’s wire rack after you turn it off.
 Bake the potato in the oven at 400 degrees for 65 minutes.

-Depending on your oven, the bake temperature and time may vary.
+Depending on your oven, the baking time may vary.
 At about the 45-minute mark, I take a knife to it and see if it is easy to pierce the skin of the potato.

 If the knife goes through easily, then I turn off the oven and let the sweet potato sit in the rack.